 Prof. Hamilton’s enthusiasm for world history as both a research and teaching field has led to her extensive involvement with the World History Association.
 She serves on the Editorial Board of the World History Bulletin and the Middle Ground Journal of World History and is the founder and chair of the WHA's Dissertation Prize Committee.
 She is also an active member of the steering committee for the Women's Environmental History Network of the American Society for Environmental History.
 At Auburn, she offers survey and seminar classes on world history and environmental history.
 Her classes frequently incorporate games from the "Reacting to the Past" series as well as other active pedagogical methods.

 BA Duke University 1999

-The Albufera de Valencia: Change and Conservation in a Working Landscape.
+Cultivating Nature: The Conservation of a Valencian Working Landscape.
 University of Washington Press, 2018 (forthcoming).

 “Environmental Change and Protest in Franco’s Spain, 1939-1975.”
 Environmental History 22 (2017): 257-281.

 “Activismo Medioambiental en la Época Tardofranquista.
 El caso de El Saler.”
 Arbor: Ciencia, Pensamiento, Cultura (journal of the Spanish National Research Council), 192 no. 781 (Sept-Oct.
 2016): a346.

 Theory and Methods of Environmental History

 Graduate seminar in World History